-How much does a Budget Analyst I earn in the United States?
-The average Budget Analyst I salary in the United States is $56,508 as of March 28, 2019, but the range typically falls between $49,839 and $63,852.
+How much does a Budget Analyst I make in the United States?
+The average Budget Analyst I salary in the United States is $56,613 as of April 27, 2019, but the range typically falls between $49,932 and $63,972.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Recently searched related titles: Budget Coordinator